Nafees10/qscript/syntax.md

 ## Variables
 ### Variable Definition
-Varialbes can be defined as shown below:
+Variables can be defined as shown below:
 ```
 TYPE (var0, var1, var2);
 ```